fxgames/pvrtextool_wrapper/README.md

 ## Uninstall

+On MacOS you can run `macos_uninstall.sh`.

-Just rename PVRTexTool_orig to PVRTexTool
+On Windows: Just rename PVRTexTool_orig to PVRTexTool

 ## Building